 I have noticed that to a certain amount of people making a multi-layered cake is somehow overwhelming.
 They end up just liking a cake and moving on, never attempting to make one.
-Baking this cake is nothing to hold your breath for.
+Baking this low-carb black forest cake is nothing to hold your breath for.
 Yes, it does take a bit of time and some simple kitchen accessories (a mixer and springform pans for example), but in the end, it is really made of 9 main ingredients (plus some spices).
 Still, the result is just majestic.
 The flavors are awesome, shortly put.
 The chocolate-cherry combination wins most of the hearts.
 Go for it.

 The cake originated in Germany where you can find Black Forest mountain range.
 Its name hasn't derived from there, though; but rather from a liquor distilled from cherries.
 This liquor is, originally, the special ingredient in the dessert which primarily consists of chocolate sponge cake, whipped cream, and cherries.
 You see, it is quite basic and straightforward.